Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Results and Discussion

 Another approach to obtain the brush microstructure is through characterizing its mechanical response using force spectroscopy techniques such as the surface force apparatus (SFA) \cite{balastre_study_2002, drobek_compressing_2005}.
 By tracking the free energy and the corresponding brush morphology as a function of the separation distance, our theory enables the investigation of the force spectra between two opposing substrates grafted by NFH brushes.
-The force per unit area $p$ at a given separation $D$ between the two substrates is calculated from the derivative of the free energy $F$ as $p = - (\partial F/\partial D)_{\lambda_\pm}$.
+The force per unit area is quantified by the disjoining pressure $p$ at a given separation $D$ between the two substrates.
+It is calculated from the derivative of the free energy $F$ as $p = - (\partial F/\partial D)_{\lambda_\pm} - p_b$, where $p_b = c_+^b + c_-^b$ is the bulk osmotic pressure from the connected reservoir.
 Fig.~\ref{fig:fprof} shows the force spectra for different ionic strengths.
 For all $I$, the force is repulsive (i.e. $p > 0$) at large separations as a result of the dominant electrostatic repulsion in this region.
 It is interesting to note that a signature of a shoulder appears at $75 \textrm{ nm} < D < 100$ nm for $I =$ 4 mM, which is unique compared to the spectra at other ionic strengths.
 This signifies a morphological change as two swollen brushes approach each other.
 As $D$ decreases, the brushes begin to overlap, which enhances the electrostatic repulsion and induces the collapse of proteins to reduce the local charge density.
 In this regime, the condensed proteins are sparsely distributed and each protein collapses individually.
 The force is thus nearly constant as reflected by the shoulder in the spectra.
+The ``shoulder'' signature in the force spectra can be illuminated by the end-block density distribution as shown in Fig. 8.
+For $75 < D < 100$ nm, the plateau in the region of 15 nm $< z < 30$ nm is almost maintained as $D$ decreases.
+There is a slight transfer of the density from the outer edge of the swollen layer to the inner condensed layer, indicating the independent collapse of individual proteins.
 This signature is absent for brushes at $I \geq$ 6 mM, as the condensed layers are dense enough such that subsequent collapses of proteins cause progressively stronger energy penalties.
 Therefore, while reflectivity is sensitive to the condensed morphology, force spectroscopy is an effective tool for detecting the swollen morphology.